HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Depends on your budget.
 Compressor replacement buys 3-5 years but you'll likely replace the AC within that timeframe anyway.

 Replace the whole AC system.
-Spending $1,500-$2,500 on a compressor for a 12-year-old AC is throwing money away.
 Other components will fail soon, and you'll end up replacing it anyway.

 If your AC is young enough that compressor replacement makes sense, here's exactly what the process involves: